 - Dedicated Town Meeting Voters–Get list of names and addresses from your Town Clerk records.

-- Target with Post Card mailings (Note: The Lollipop image was purchased from istock.
+- Target these with Post Card mailings (Note: The Lollipop image was purchased from istock.
 Individual groups should make their own purchase at istock $12 #490476918):

 - Moms (they care about their children’s health and well-connected in town)